 The Court's newest member, Justice Amy Coney Barret, took no part in the 6-2 decision or the case.
 Justice Stephen Breyer authored the majority opinion, and Justice Clarence Thomas wrote the dissenting opinion, which was joined by Justice Samuel Alito, arguing that the effect of the majority's opinion was to eliminate copyright protection altogether for declaring code.

-Click here to read a recap of the oral arguments in this case.
 For additional information about the content in this alert or if you have questions about the business and legal implications of the Court's ruling, please contact a Banner Witcoff attorney.